 The problem with a 100% sequential approach is that it's not possible to "learn a programming language" in a well-defined amount of time.
 Like learning any skill (eg. playing the piano, playing golf, cooking, etc), the road to mastering programming is endless.

-There's a balance between knowing enough to move forward, and staying in one place for too long.
+There's a balance between knowing enough to move forward and staying in one place for too long.
 Our program guides you through that tradeoff, with the understanding that you will revisit the basics throughout our program in a circular fashion.
 Through this circular manner of learning, you'll be exposed to the same fundamental concepts over time and in different problem domains.

 If you've read this far, you might be a good fit for our program.
 We'll list out the attributes of our best students, and you can make a decision on whether this is for you.
 You will enjoy our program if:

 If this list describes you well, we have crafted all aspects of our program to fit your learning goals, and at a price point that is sustainable.
-As instructors, we're excited to work with you to get you started with a long and rewarding career.
+As instructors, we're excited to work with you to get you started on a long and rewarding career.